telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/cell-styles.md

 ---
-title: Formatting Cells
+title: Cell Styles
-page_title: Formatting Cells
+page_title: Cell Styles
-description: Formatting Cells
+description: Cell Styles
-slug: radspreadstreamprocessing-features-styling-formatting-cells
+slug: radspreadstreamprocessing-features-styling-cell-styles
-tags: formatting, cell, styles
+tags: cell, styles
 published: True
 position: 1
 ---

-# Cell Formats

 # Cell Styles

 A cell style is a predefined set of formatting options, such as cell borders, fonts, font sizes and number formats.
-Using cell styles allows you to apply multiple format options in one step and also offers an easy approach to achieve consistency in cell formatting. **RadSpreadStreamProcessing** offers a number of built-in cell styles that you can modify or apply directly.
-Its API allows you to duplicate an existing style or create a new one according to your preferences.
+Using cell styles allows you to apply multiple format options in one step and also offers an easy approach to achieve consistency in cell formatting.
+When a style is updated, all the cells that has already applied this style will be updated with the new value.

 ## Cell Style Properties